stanwood/Stanwood_Analytics_iOS/README.md

 ## Example

-Before running the project, it is necessary to register with both Fabric and Firebase Analytics.
+Before running the project, it is recommended to register with both Fabric and Firebase Analytics.
+Set the keys in the Configuration.swift file.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.